 Japan is famous for its precise woodworking, while Norway is famous for having the strongest wooden structures that have survived multiple centuries without falling apart.
 The best country to live in as a woodworker is the United States.

 The United States is the largest exporter of wood.
-If youโre in the states, you can get the same wood relatively cheaper.
+If youâre in the States, you can get the same wood relatively cheaper.
 Moreover, you can sell products at the highest price due to the generally higher price of goods in America.
 The latter is somewhat applicable to the Japanese economy as well.

 Japan is famous for its wood construction and precise wood-related engineering.
 Rural Japan happens to have some of the best woodworkers.
 Southern Germany also has a woodworking culture.
-Given the fame of German precision, one can infer that southern german woodcraft is worth checking out.
+Given the fame of German precision, one can infer that southern German woodcraft is worth checking out.

 Can Girls Do Woodworking?

 Girls can definitely get into woodworking and even do it better than men.
-Of course, the lumber one can lug depends on oneโs natural frame and carrying ability.
+Of course, the lumber one can lug depends on oneâs natural frame and carrying ability.
 But woodworking requires more than carrying heavy weights.
 And girls can be very attentive and precise.

 Three arguments can be made in favor of women getting into woodworking.